-The tender issued required the bidders to propose solutions to enhance the quality of services provided replace the out of support solution and promote opportunities to reduce operational costs.
+The tender issued required the bidders to propose solutions to enhance the quality of services provided to end users and promote opportunities to reduce operational costs.

 Approved by: Ian Geary, Department Head of Finance

 6. COMMENTS OF THE COUNCIL SOLICITOR AND MONITORING OFFICER